-In general, we all want to be more productive.
-It makes sense: When you’re focused and efficient, you get more done and have more clarity on what it is you’re working towards.
+Let’s be honest: We all want to be more productive.
+When you’re focused and efficient, you get more done and have more clarity on what it is you’re working towards.

-University of California data shows that once you’ve been sidetracked from a task, it takes a whopping 23 minutes on average to get back on task.
+Speaking of distractions … data from the University of California show that once you’ve been sidetracked from a task, it takes a whopping 23 minutes on average to get back on task.
 Yikes.

 While it sounds easy in theory, “I’m going to be more productive today!” isn’t a great strategy for following through on that goal.
 However, with a system in place, you’ve got a roadmap that will help you execute and stay on task so you get more done in less time.